Raw honey vs pure honey is one of the biggest debates in the honey world.

 Pure honey is taken from the hive and gently filtered to remove all nasties (dirt, pollen, dead bugs), before being packaged.

 Raw honey however is taken directly from the hive without any filtration and placed into its packaging.

 As all honeys need to be filtered to remove things that don’t belong in honey, one of the only true raw honeys is honeycomb.
-Again for more information follow this link.
+You can check out our raw honeycomb by clicking here.
 Many raw honeys are incorrectly labelled, and so we always recommend checking the label to see exactly what has been done to the honey.

 Check the ingredients on the jar; corn syrup, rape seed oil, sugar are all additives that dilute the pure honey.
 You want as few ingredients as possible - preferably one, and in our case, ‘100% Scottish honey’.
 Always check the website and drop them an email if possible.

 In order to be certified organic honey, honey producers would need to prove that their bees have only foraged organically.
 As bees are estimated to fly in a 9-mile radius, it’s nigh impossible to ensure they haven’t picked up pesticides from a neighbours garden, for example.